sathinilokesh/WebScraper/README.md

 - Rating
 - Number of Reviews

-The extracted data will be displayed in the terminal and saved to a CSV file named `amazon_product_data.csv` in the project directory.
+The extracted data will be saved to a CSV file named `amazon_product_data.csv` in the project directory.

 ## Configuration